 Purchase containers or baskets (I prefer containers with a lid because they stack nicely) and place everything you’ll need for your row in the container.

-It takes a little bit of time in the beginning of the year to do this, but what a difference it makes throughout the year.
-You can sit back and enjoy the activities without all of the worry of gathering everything at the last minute.
+It takes a little bit of time at the beginning of the year to do this, but what a difference it makes throughout the year.
+You can sit back and enjoy the activities without all of the worries of gathering everything at the last minute.
 And I totally have been there before.
 It’s not fun 😉

 Feel free to leave us comments on how you plan and what you are rowing this year.
 I love hearing about your ideas.
 We will continue to share our BFAIR and FIAR Rows this year.
 You can sign up for our weekly newsletter so you don’t miss anything.